 You may hear that to clear the DNS cache many times.

-Clearing the DNS cache is a troubleshooting tip that helps you to get the latest version of a website.
+Clearing the DNS cache is a troubleshooting tip that helps you get the latest version of a website.
 Especially after DNS changes made to the domain name.

 DNS information answers your browser where to locate a website.
-Your computer stores this data in its local cache to quickly point browsers accurately.
+Your computer stores this data in its local cache to quickly point to browsers accurately.

 What is DNS Cache?